SEN & Local Offer

 However, we recognise that each child’s needs are unique and so each child will receive different support, depending on their specific needs.
 The SENCO and class teacher will decide which strategies and resources are appropriate to support your child’s needs.
 This may include small group or 1-1 support.
 In the majority of cases, 1-1 support is not required but a variety of strategies are implemented to meet the individual needs of pupils.
 If any outside professionals are involved with your child, they will give advice regarding the support that your child receives in school.

 The school budget, received from Barnsley Metropolitan Borough Council LA, includes money for supporting pupils with SEND.
-The allocation of the budget for SEND is through consultation between the Federation Headteacher and the governing body on the basis of needs in the school.
+The allocation of the budget for SEND is through consultation between the Executive Head teacher and the governing body on the basis of needs in the school.

-The Federation Headteacher and SENCO discuss all of the information that they have about SEND in school, including:
+The Executive Head teacher and SENCO discuss all of the information that they have about SEND in school, including:

 All resources, training and support are reviewed regularly and changes made as needed.
 A record is kept of any additional support that individuals or groups of pupils receive.